apparentlymart/alambre/_sources/features_buses.txt

 Buses
 =====

-In libtenacious terminology, a *bus* is a mechanism for connecting devices to the system.
+In alambre terminology, a *bus* is a mechanism for connecting devices to the system.
 Interfaces are included for a few standard buses that are often found in embedded systems.
 Device drivers will often use one or more bus interfaces to interact with the corresponding device.